omic/jailbreak/README.md

 # jailbreak
+We jailbreak EMRs.

-Consensually automatting EMR collection and anonymization... for science!
+Consensually automatting EMR collection and anonymization... for science.

 ## disclaimer